The Ultimate DASH Diet Beef Stew Recipe (Rich & Comforting!)

 • 3 jalapeño peppers membranes and seeds removed, finely diced

-• 1 cup 165 g chopped jarred roasted red peppers, packed in water (no-salt-added), drained
+• 1 cup 165 g jarred roasted red peppers no-salt-added, drained and chopped

 • 3 tbsp 45 ml fresh lime juice